StrateimTech/hid-api-rs/README.md

 3. ``sudo wget -O /usr/bin/example_gadget https://raw.githubusercontent.com/StrateimTech/hid-api-rs/master/example_gadget.sh``
 4. ``sudo chmod +x /usr/bin/example_gadget``
 5. ``echo "/usr/bin/example_gadget" | sudo tee -a /etc/rc.local``
+6. Reboot or run ``sudo /usr/bin/example_gadget``
-6. Done, you'll most likely never have to do this again. /dev/hidg0... should auto generate on boot.
+7. Done, you'll most likely never have to do this again. /dev/hidg0... should auto generate on boot.
-7. Make sure to modify the example gadget to your liking.
+8. (Optional) Modify the example gadget to your liking.

 If one of these commands didn't work you can follow this external but still relevant [guide](https://www.isticktoit.net/?p=1383) by Tobi.